Customs

 Export reason

-defines the category of the export.
+export_reason defines the category of the export.

 The valid values are:

-is only available for some specific carriers.
+sale_of_goods is only available for some specific carriers.
 If you use it for any other carrier it will be set as other

 Term of trade (Incoterm)

-refers to the Incoterm of the shipment.
+term_of_trade refers to the Incoterm of the shipment.
 While Incoterm is not directly linked to customs, it is used to indicate the payer of VAT and customs duty.

-(Delivery At Place) where the receiver has to pay VAT and customs duty.
+The most common Incoterm is DAP (Delivery At Place) where the receiver has to pay VAT and customs duty.

-(Delivered Duty Paid) sets the sender as the payer of VAT and customs duty.
+On the contrary DDP (Delivered Duty Paid) sets the sender as the payer of VAT and customs duty.

-is not provided, it defaults to DAP
+If term_of_trade is not provided, it defaults to DAP.